🔴 Trump's Huge Meeting Shocks the World & the Media is Dumbfounded 2025-08-19 18:09

 She's a propagandist.

-I'm really, if nothing else, I'm very proud of the fact that we've, hopefully, you know, when I die, it'll be recognized that we were the only place that made our sources, our references publicly available and consistently told you, do not believe us here in this room.
+I'm really, if nothing else, I'm very proud of the fact that we've hopefully, you know, when I die, it'll be recognized that we were the only place that made our sources, our references publicly available and consistently told you, do not believe us here in this room.

-don't i i stand by it and i think if you only have time to sit here and watch this um you'll be significantly more prepared and armed with information than And by the way, that includes the conservative viewing public.
+And I think if you only have time to sit here and watch this, you'll be significantly more prepared and armed with information than almost anybody, anybody out there in the public.

 But I would prefer if you didn't.